kamamautanu/AmaFi/README.md

 How do you encourage roots to grow deeply?

   By withholding water just long enough that crops enter the very initial stages of water stress, but not long enough to for irreversible damage to incur.
 This triggers the production of a hormone called Abscisic Acid (ABA).
 As ABA production increases it triggers roots to grow deeper into the soil to seek moisture.
 Increased root surface area in deeper parts of the soil ultimately makes plants more resilient to drought.

- How does watering deeply conserve water?

- Watering deeply reduces

  What are the limitations of watering deeply?